nginxinc/nginx-azure-workshops/labs/lab3/readme.md

    ```

-   Submit your Nginx for Azure configuration.
+1. Click the `Submit` Button above the Editor to save and reload your new Nginx for Azure configuration.

-1. Repeat the previous step, for the NIC Dashboard in AKS2:
+1. Repeat step 7-8, for the NIC Dashboard in AKS2:

-   Using the N4A Configuration Console, create a new file, called `/etc/nginx/conf.d/nic2-dashboard.conf`, using the example provided, just copy/paste.
+   Using the NGINX for Azure **NGINX Configuration** pane, create a new file, called `/etc/nginx/conf.d/nic2-dashboard.conf`, using the example provided, ust copy and paste the config content.
 This is the Second new Nginx Server block, with the same hostname, but using `port number 9002`, and proxy_pass directives needed to route requests for the Dashboard to AKS Cluster2:NodePort where the Ingress Dashboard is listening:

    ```nginx
    # N4A NIC Dashboard config for AKS2